AmberleeQT/server-FED2303/README.md

 66. Notes

+- '/' -> root route specific to the router where it is defined
 - Dynamic routing: '/:routeParam' -> convention followed _everywhere_
 - Route handler naming convention: 'http...' -> most common convention, but not the only convention out there -> reminder that this is a route handler
 - !!
 POST method: In this demo, POST is also used to UPDATE a user.
 This is what he does as work, so that is what he did here.

 67. Export router from `users.router.js`
 68. Export handlers in `users.controller.js`

+69. Update main application file (entry point `index.js`) to use the user router ... const userRouter = require('./routers/users.router');
+    ...
+    app.use('/users', userRouter);
+    ...

+- Endpoints defined in user.router will be concatinated to this '/users' endpoint defined here

+70. Test updated app in debugger

+- Make sure all terminals have been terminated
+- 'Run and Debug'